mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 Out[5]: ((11885, 34), (2972, 34))
 ```

-## Target vectors and feature matrices
+## Target vectors and features matrices

-Next, we define a target vector and a feature matrix for both training and test data.
+Next, we define a target vector and a features matrix for both training and test data.

 ```
 In [6]: y_train, X_train = df_train['resp'], df_train.drop(columns='resp')